MoserMichael/my-notes/dev-other-blog.md

 - got used to markdown.
 - smaller note files vs one big one are easier to search, it is easier to look up something, if the stuff is split up correctly.
 A nice feature of the Obsidian UI: display the list of note files in one part of the screen, while having the note in the other part of the screen.

-I am also doing more stuff in Visual Studio Code (got forced onto that at work, once upon a time jobs were more liberal with tool usage, now everything is must be opinionated.
-Visual Studio Code has some advantages over vim)
+I am also doing more stuff in Visual Studio Code (got forced onto that at work, once upon a time jobs were more liberal with tool usage, now things are more mandated/opinionated.
+However Visual Studio Code may have some advantages over vim.)

 Where vim still rules: if you need to encrypt the file at rest. (i have a vim plugin for that).
-Also: editing text in bulk is much more immediate with vim, and one character navigation is better, and ....
+Also: editing text in bulk is much more immediate with vim, and one character navigation is better, it is more like shaping the text with your hands ....

 A lesson learned from all this: better not to be religious about any tool.
 VIM was the universal editor for me, for quite a long time, however it is only a tool.
 VIM has advantages in some areas and disadvantages in others, just like everything.